RushuiGuan/framework/docfx_project/articles/messaging.md

 Please find the messaging daemon sample code here [sample-daemon]()

 ## Use of `Albatross.Messaging.CodeGen`
-Since creating short lived clients is not the most efficient way to talk to the messaging daemon.
-It is recommended to communicate via a long live client such as web api.
+Since creating short lived clients is not the most efficient way to talk to the messaging daemon, it is recommended to communicate via a long live client such as web api.
 For example, we can have

 ```
 	command line utility (short lived)